 Submission Deadline: April 30, 2019

 To Apply: Complete the submission form with required documentation.

 - Programming should align with topics, content, or themes featured in Pompeii: The Immortal City

 - Programming should be scheduled within the period of March 1, 2020 – August 31, 2020 (the exhibit runs from June 6 , 2020 – September 7, 2020)

 - Awarded partners must be able to attend bi-monthly phone calls/planning meetings

-- Recognition should be given to the Orange County Office of Cultural Affairs and Orlando Science Center
+- Recognition should be given to the Orange County Government through the Arts & Cultural Affairs Program and Orlando Science Center

 - At the completion of the event/program partners should provide photos, attendance numbers, and excerpts of promotional materials

 - Partners will receive 80% of their award upfront for program development and the final 20% will be issued 45 days after the completion of the program and report submissions

 - Submissions will be juried in May 2019.
 All decisions of the jurors are final.
 The partners whose proposals are selected will be notified by May 31, 2019.